PhoebeSoftware/exhibition-launcher/README.md

 - [Vue](https://vuejs.org/)
 - [IGDB](https://www.igdb.com/)
 - [rain](https://github.com/cenkalti/rain)
--

 ## Contributions
-This project is public and permissively licensed, but I do not accept contributions or PRs.
+This project is public and permissively licensed, but we do not accept contributions or PRs.
 Fork freely!